 Are you an entrepreneur seeking growth and stability for your small business?
 One of the best ways to shore up cash flow and pay for expansion efforts is with a healthy infusion of working capital.

 The SBA defines working capital as the difference between current assets and current liabilities.
-In short, it’s the funds small business owners use to run day-to-day operations and it’s crucial to manage cash flow.
-Since cash flow is king, it’s important to know your options to secure working capital funds.
+In short, working capital helps run day-to-day operations and it’s crucial to managing cash flow.
+Here are loan options to explore:

 Traditional Bank Loans

-Borrowers can turn to commercial lenders, credit unions and local banks for working capital loans.
-Banks are the largest small business lenders and probably the first place you think about when getting a loan.
+Borrowers can turn directly to commercial lenders, credit unions and local banks for working capital loans.
+Banks are the largest small business lenders and probably the first place you think about when considering a loan.
 However, it can be difficult to qualify.
 In fact, a landmark study by Harvard Business School shows that bank loan availability to small businesses plummeted during the recession and has stayed at low levels since.
 About 72% of small business owners who apply get rejected.
 If you do qualify for a loan, repayment terms can be as short as one-year and as long as seven years.
-Working capital loans are generally secured by some of the company’s assets.
+Working capital loans from a traditional bank are generally secured by some of the company’s assets.

 Lines of Credit